Ron Cobb: Early career

 Among other projects, Cobb designed the cover for Jefferson Airplane's 1967 album, After Bathing at Baxter's.

 His cartoons from the 1960s and 1970s are collected in RCD-25 (1967) and Mah Fellow Americans (1968) (both Sawyer Press), and Raw Sewage (1971) and My Fellow Americans (1971) (both Price Stern and Sloan).
 None of these volumes remain in print.

 In 1969 Cobb designed the Ecology symbol, later incorporated into the Ecology Flag.

 Move to Sydney

-In 1972, Cobb moved to Sydney, Australia, where his work appeared in alternative magazines such as The Digger.
+In 1972, Cobb moved to Sydney, where his work appeared in alternative magazines such as The Digger.
 Independent publishers Wild & Woolley published a "best of" collection of the earlier cartoon books, The Cobb Book in 1975.
 A follow-up volume, Cobb Again, appeared in 1978.